StefanEggenschwiler/TLBO-GameClient/README.md

 # Gamiﬁcation of an Optimisation Algorithm - Prototype Game Client

 This is the repository of the prototype artefact containing the code for the game client.
+The game client was developed as part of the Innovation Thinking Project for the Business Information Systems master degree program at the [University of Applied Science Northwestern Switzerland](https://www.fhnw.ch/en/degree-programmes/business/msc-bis).

 ## Getting Started